Exporting Designs from Graphics Software

 You can use a QML Asset Exporter to export designs from Adobe Photoshop to .ui.qml files.
 The QML Asset Exporter provides templates that are based on the PNG EXPRESS plugin for Photoshop.
 They enable you to export PSD files to QML format, so that each PSD file is converted into an .ui.qml file.

 The filename of the generated document is based on the name of the PSD file.
 Tagged image and text objects are exported with absolute positioning.
 Text objects are exported with font and alignment information.

 For more information, see the QML Asset Exporter documentation.

 You can open the QML file in Qt Creator for editing.
 By default, the export scripts generate Qt Quick 1 files.
-To edit the files in Qt Quick Designer, change the import statements in the export scripts to import Qt Quick 2.
+To edit the files in the Design mode, change the import statements in the export scripts to import Qt Quick 2.
 Or, you can change the import statement in each file after generating the files.

 The following rules apply to the conversions: